-Temporary Commercial or Industrial Use Permits can authorize a particular use to occur, temporarily, in a zone where it is not usually permitted.
+Temporary Commercial or Industrial Use Permits (Temporary Use Permits) can authorize a particular use to occur, temporarily, in a zone where it is not usually permitted.
 The permit is issued for a specified period of time and establishes the conditions under which the temporary use may be carried on.

 A Development Variance Permit (DVP) allows for the relaxation of certain Squamish-Lillooet Regional District zoning bylaw requirements other than use or density, such as setbacks from a lot line.

-A Riparian Area Development Permit is required for any development activity within 30m of a waterbody within a Riparian Development Permit Area.
-Riparian areas are designated under the provincial Riparian Areas Regulation for the protection of the natural environment, its ecosystems, and biological diversity.
+A Riparian Protection Development Permit is required for any development activity within 30m of a waterbody within a Riparian Protection Development Permit Area.
+Riparian areas are designated under the provincial Riparian Areas Protection Regulation for the protection of the natural environment, its ecosystems, and biological diversity.

 A Wildfire Protection Development Permit is required for development activities that involve construction of, addition to or alteration of a building or other structure, where a building permit is required.
 Some exemptions apply (see each Electoral Area Official Community Plan for full details).